 As an immigrant herself, Mother Cabrini knew the importance of providing for the most vulnerable in our community.
 Our Foundation is working to build on her legacy of service.
-In 2020, Governor Andrew Cuomo dedicated a statue in her honor in Battery Park City, and New York State posted this educational website with more details about her life.
+In 2020, New York State dedicated a statue in her honor in Battery Park City and posted this educational website with more details about her life.

 Another great resource for learning about Mother Cabrini’s life and work is the Cabrini Shrine in Northern Manhattan.

 Posted at the top of this page is a photo from our office in New York City, where we are always reminded of the spirit and presence of Mother Cabrini!